vexere/veha/README.md

 # veha = VeXeRe Employee Happiness

+At VeXeRe, we believe all office workers are deserved to have a happy life at office, where they have been spending half of their life time.
+That's why we made this app.

+At VeXeRe, we feel thankful because of the giving spirit of the open source community, that's why we decided to make this app open-source as well, to pay it back to community.
+And we are planning to give more and more.

 An HR app, app for employee that aims to boost employee happiness, but without being a standard HR functional mobile application.

 # Roadmap